Bitter Sweet Symphony: Sales

-Legacy
+Reception

-"Bitter Sweet Symphony" is the Verve's signature song and one of the defining songs of the Britpop era.
-It was named the Rolling Stone and NME Single of the Year for 1997.
+"Bitter Sweet Symphony" was named the Rolling Stone and NME Single of the Year for 1997.
 In 1998, BBC Radio 1 listeners voted it the third-greatest track of all time, and it was named the third-best single of 1997 by The Village Voices Pazz & Jop annual critics' poll.
-In a 2005 poll for the Channel 4 series 100 Greatest, it was voted the eighth-best pop video.
+In 1999, it was nominated for the Grammy Award for Best Rock Song.
+In a 2005 poll for the Channel 4 series 100 Greatest, the music video was voted the eighth best.
 The song received further exposure when it was used in adverts for Vauxhall and Nike.

 On 2 July 2005, at the Live 8 concert in Hyde Park, London, Coldplay invited Ashcroft to perform the song with them during their set.
 They played it after only one rehearsal in Crystal Palace.
 Coldplay's singer, Chris Martin, introduced Ashcroft as "the best singer in the world" and described the song as "probably the best song ever written".
+The Guardian called it "one of the definitive British singles of the 1990s".

 In 2007, NME named "Bitter Sweet Symphony" the 18th-greatest "indie anthem".
 In September 2007, a poll of 50 songwriters in Q named it one of the ten greatest tracks.
 In the Australian Triple J Hottest 100 of All Time, 2009, it was voted the 14th-best song of all time.
 Pitchfork named it the 29th-best track of the 90s, and included it in the 2008 book The Pitchfork 500.
 In 2011, NME named it the ninth-best track of the previous 15 years.
 Paste named "Bitter Sweet Symphony" the best one-hit wonder of the 1990s, writing that it was the only Verve song to make a "tremendous splash" internationally.
 Rolling Stone included it at number 382 in its 2004 list of the "500 Greatest Songs of All Time" and at number 392 in its 2010 list.
 In 2015, Rolling Stone readers voted it the third-greatest Britpop song, after "Common People" by Pulp and "Don't Look Back in Anger" by Oasis.